-- Support Education Service with their Inclusion Review - Develop a robust Named Person Service. - Continue to promote the role of the Corporate Parent and offer ongoing support to our care experienced young people via the Champions Board. - Review the staged intervention system with the creation of the Midlothian Early Intervention and Prevention Strategy. - Scottish Abuse Inquiry Team - Transition work for children and young people affected by disability - PACE Permanence Framework October 2017 - UASC Unaccompanied asylum seeking children - Resettlement Project supporting Syrian Refugee families to settle in Midlothian - Work with Health colleagues and other relevant agencies to develop a robust mental health pathway that more appropriately supports the needs of the young people in Midlothian - PREVENT agenda ensuring that appropriate awareness training is offered to all staff across the council. - Consideration to the Introduction of a Personal Assistant Scheme and policy so support families who are entitled to Self Directed Support and chose option?
-Direct Payment a) Child Protection
+- Work with Education Services - Continue to promote the role of the Corporate Parent and offer ongoing support to our care experienced young people via the Champions Board. - Review the staged intervention system with the creation of the Midlothian Early Intervention and Prevention Strategy. - Scottish Abuse Inquiry Team - Transition work for children and young people affected by disability - PACE Permanence Framework October 2017 - Work with Health colleagues, young people and other relevant agencies to develop a robust mental health pathway that more appropriately supports the needs of the young people in Midlothian - PREVENT agenda ensuring that appropriate awareness training is offered to all staff across the council - Promote the implementation of the Personal Assistant Scheme and policy to support families who are entitled to Self Directed Support.

+a) Child Protection

 We are at a stage where our child protection statistics have remained fairly static over the past year with little variation.
 The number is just above the Scottish average however all three agencies involved in child protection agree this is proportionate for Midlothian given the demographics.
-Whilst numbers themselves don't necessarily tell us the full story the ability to maintain some stability within this complex area of work is further evidence of the changing culture within Midlothian Children's Services.
+Whilst numbers themselves don't necessarily tell us the full story the ability to maintain some stability within this complex area of work is further evidence of the changing culture within Midlothian b) Looked after and accommodated children and care leavers

+Children's Services.
 We have moved from a risk adverse culture to one of permission for workers to better manage risk and consider proportionate and appropriate interventions whilst ensuring that they continue to promote collaborative and safe working with their partner agencies.